ahhyoushh/no-cursor/README.md

 # no-cursor (nc)

-A **local, CLI-first, deterministic code assistant** built for safety and predictability.
+A **local, CLI-first, deterministic code assistant** built for completely local experience and reproducing simple unifile code.

+Was fed up from the gemini ratelimit ragebaits.

 No cloud APIs.
 No background agents.
 No autonomous edits.